Zibangarang/ServiceReports/README.md

 # Building .war with jar

 After creating the .class files, cut them and go to the WEB-INF folder.
-Create a new folder called *classes* and paste the class files there.
+Create a new folder called *classes* and then another folder inside that called *server* and paste the class files there.

 ![](https://zibang.s-ul.eu/xHekWsui.png)